The importance of feature preprocessing for differentially private linear optimization: A feature preprocessing augmented DPSGD algorithm

 Existing algorithms for differentially private ERM require the knowledge of $\diam(D)$, which is unknown.
-Hence, we compute an estimate of
+Hence, we compute an estimate of $\diam(D)$ by private quantile estimation.

-\textbf{Private quantile estimation.} Changing one sample in a dataset can change the the diameter by $R$.
+\textbf{Private quantile estimation.} Changing one sample in a dataset can change the diameter by $R$.
 Hence, the sensitivity of $\diam(D)$ is $R$ and it is difficult to estimate it privately with good accuracy.
-Instead we estimate $\tau$, which is the $\tilde{O}(1/(n\eps))$ quantile of $\|x_i - \hat{\mu}\|_2$ using~\citet[Theorem 2]{dick2023subset}.
+Instead we estimate the $\tilde{O}(1/(n\eps))$ quantile of $\|x_i - \hat{\mu}\|_2$ using~\citet[Theorem 2]{dick2023subset}.

 \begin{lemma}[Appendix~\ref{app:priv_quantile}] There exists a $(\eps/3, \delta/3)$ algorithm that finds a threshold $\tau$ such that